América TV: 1976–87: State ownership

-In 1976, the Province of Buenos Aires expropriated the station, and in 1979, it was transferred to the provincial level Ministry of Economy.
+In 1976, the Province of Buenos Aires expropriated the station, and in 1979, it was transferred to the provincial level Ministry of Economy as a statutory enterprise.
 That same year, the station became known as simply Canal 2 (channel 2).
-Colour broadcasts, which began in 1980, the same year as national station Channel 9, made it the third station to switch to colour broadcasting and the first TV station outside Buenos Aires itself to do so.
+Colour broadcasts, which began in 1980, the same year as national station Channel 13, made it the third station to switch to colour broadcasting and the first TV station outside Buenos Aires itself to do so.

 After the fall of the dictatorship and return to democracy in 1983, a bid was hurriedly opened for companies wanting to purchase the station.
 Radiodifusora El Carmen S.A. won the license, but it took four years for the company to find a partner with the technical capacity to run the station.
 Finally, in December 1987, El Carmen partnered with Héctor Ricardo García, owner of the Crónica newspaper, and his company Estrella Producciones S.A., the former owners of Channel 11 (now Telefe) and with the new owners came a new brand: Teledos.